Github-campai/AEMLinuxMonitoring/README.md

 bash ~/monitoring.sh SERVICE:* #(show of the specified service is running, or not.
 If not, return exit code 1.
 Example: bash ~/monitoring.sh SERVICE:apache2) bash ~/monitoring.sh GLUSTER:* #(show the requested data of a GlusterFS volume.
 Example: bash ~/monitoring.sh GLUSTER:split:gvol0 #Check if there are any split-brain files existing on volume gvol0 at this host) bash ~/monitoring.sh REDIS:ROLE #(show the status of every redis-server running on the machine.
-Slave of Master)
+Slave of Master) bash ~/monitoring.sh REDIS:SERVERS #(count how many servers there are running on the server. return error code 1 or 0 depending on the setting defined)
 ```

 ## Example: